Desmond (novel): Volume 2

 Letter 6 Desmond to Bethel: Desmond is greatly upset about the predicament Geraldine is in, and dismisses the idea of marrying Fanny.

 Letter 7 Fanny to Miss Waverly: Fanny expresses her gratefulness and admiration for Desmond.
-She tells a story of Desmond's Uncle Danby telling people that Desmond's politics as well as his decision to visit France ultimately got him shot.
+She tells a story of Desmond's Uncle Danby telling people that Desmond's politics as well as his decision to visit France ultimately caused him to be shot.
 Geradline's mother, who also was in this conversation, refuses to acknowledge the help Desmond has given her family, and instead feeds into the Uncle's story.
 Fanny comments on how she is very annoyed with her mother..

 Letter 8 Geraldine to Fanny: Geraldine is frustrated with Mr. Verney since he won't allow her to call a doctor for her baby, he won't let her join him where he is living, and he made them leave their house (and her family) in Kent.
 Geraldine, despite her frustration, again chastises herself for complaining.
 She also expresses her guilt about Desmond, and tells Fanny not to fight with his Uncle Danby but instead listen so she can gather more information to pass on.
 Geraldine also wishes she could see Bethel to get more news on Desmond, but unfortunately he is too far.
 At the end of the letter she also rebukes Fanny for complaining about their mother; Geraldine tells her not to critique her mother in front of other people.

 Letter 9 Bethel to Desmond: Bethel finally admits that he understands Desmond's admiration for Geraldine, and feels very badly about her predicament.
 Despite this, he still suggests Desmond go after Fanny.
 He also reports to Desmond that Geraldine is in Richmond alone and without much money and that everyone in Bath is waiting on Waverly to return home (his mother is very anxious).

 Letter 10 Desmond to Bethel: Desmond raves about his love for Geraldine and discusses politics (based on the book Bethel sent him) in his letter.
-He also mentions a political fight he got into with a lawyer named Mr. Cranbourne.
+He also mentions a political fight he had with a lawyer named Mr. Cranbourne.

 Letter 11 Fanny to Geraldine: Fanny remarks on how upset she is with Mr. Verney for putting Geraldine in such a harsh place.
 She then goes on to apologize how she treated their mother, but mentions how she is still frustrated with her mother's behavior towards Geraldine (particularly because her mother refuses to help Geraldine).
 She also mentions her anger at her brother Waverly for not caring for anyone else in the family.
 Fanny also includes some gossip that Miss Elford (the town gossip) is getting married which is good because she will stop airing Waverly's and Mr. Verney's dirty laundry.